-- parameter 1: SQL statement
+- parameter 1: SQL query

 - parameter 2: SQL primary key

-- parameter 3: SQl table name
+- parameter 3: SQL table name

 1 2 | SELECT * FROM `my-table` -- requires ` around table name SELECT * FROM my_table -- does not require surrounding quotes. |